GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 ?>
 ```

-Here we are checking if our our *Show Meta Data* field exists in the settings array before assigning it to the `$show_meta_data` variable.
+Here we are checking if our *Show Meta Data* field exists in the settings array before assigning it to the `$show_meta_data` variable.
 If it doesn't, we'll default to *No*.

 Now we can do a simple *IF* statement in the body of our template and output the meta data required.
 We'll add the condition to the statement to the end of our template: